Code-Dearman/Django-Capstone/README.md

 Fortunately Django contains a lot of inbuilt security features such as CSRF protection, the encrypted storage of passwords and the ability to create a superuser to manage and control what data is entered into the public site.

 This last point was particulary importand for my project as I have a public area where users can post their to-do lists to the home page.
 The superuser abilites mean that I am able to approve or deny public lists before they are posted to the homepage and thus ensure that there is no sensitive or offensive content.

+## Features

+Users can:
+- View public lists on the homepage
+- Create an account
+- Login to their account
+- Create a new to-do list
+- View their to-do lists
+- Request their list to be made public
+- Link their runescape character to their profile
+- Delete their to-do lists
+- Mark their to-do lists as completed

+_img of various features_

+Superusers can:
+- View all public lists
+- Approve public list requests
+- Create and delete lists

+_img of superuser features_